Twoure/AnimeToon.bundle/README.md

 - [Download](https://github.com/TehCrucible/AnimePlus.bundle/archive/master.zip) the latest version of the plugin.

-- Unzip and rename folder to "AnimePlus.bundle"
+- Unzip and rename folder to "AnimeToon.bundle"

 - Copy AnimePlus.bundle into the PMS plugins directory under your user account:
 	- Windows 7, Vista, or Server 2008: C:\Users[Your Username]\AppData\Local\Plex Media Server\Plug-ins